For Immediate Release

 Houston, Texas, 24 April 2017

-Geophysical Insights announced the launch of the new Attribute Generator in the latest release of Paradise® – version 3.1.
+Geophysical Research, LLC (d/b/a Geophysical Insights) announced the launch of the new Attribute Generator in the latest release of Paradise® – version 3.1.
 Paradise is a multi-attribute analysis platform that uses machine learning to extract more information from seismic and well data.
 The new Attribute Generator features a library of over 100 attributes, including instantaneous, geometric, and spectral decomposition.
 A key component of the release is inclusion of a library of spectral decomposition and geometric attributes by the AASPI (Attribute Assisted Seismic Processing and Interpretation) Consortium at The University of Oklahoma.
 In October 2016, Geophysical Insights announced an agreement with The University of Oklahoma to license the AASPI algorithms and make them available through guided Thought-Flows™ in the Paradise platform.
 With the launch of the new Paradise Attribute Generator, these advanced attributes can now be used by more interpreters across the oil and gas industry, and in any geologic setting.
 Version 3.1 of Paradise also includes RGB Blending and a “drag and drop” connector to Petrel.

 “We reviewed various sources of seismic advanced attributes, including developing our own, and found those from the AASPI Consortium represent the best in the industry,” according to Dr. Tom Smith, President and CEO of Geophysical Insights.
 “Under Dr. Kurt Marfurt’s leadership, researchers at the AASPI Consortium are at the frontier of seismic attribute research, and we are proud to leverage AASPI technology.
 The addition of the Attribute Generator advances our strategy of making Paradise the destination for attributes, machine learning, and multi-attribute analysis.”